Join the conversation – sign up today

 Time: 9 a.m. – 12:30 p.m. (estimated time)

-Light breakfast and coffee will be served and Budget Matters attendees will also receive full-day access to all of the museum galleries.
+Light breakfast and coffee will be provided by Golas Kitchen and attendees will also receive admission to the Northwest African American Museum galleries.

 NAAM is ADA accessible.
 We will do our best to provide additional accommodations (ie: hearing devices, special seating, ASL interpreters, etc.) by request.
 Please email firstname.lastname@example.org.